Dinarauz/Personalized-Emotion-Support-app/README.md

-# personalized-emotion-support-app
-A Gradio-based emotion assistant for personalized responses

 # Personality Assistant 🧠

 This is a simple Gradio app that suggests personalized responses based on emotional cues (personalized for one individual)